Updates and Resources

 The GED (General Educational Development) is a High School proficiency test that evaluates 4 areas of the student’s knowledge: Social Studies, Science, English and Mathematics.
 Once completed, the student will receive a GED diploma.

 The American College in Spain offers a fully accredited program whereby students can complete their high school in Spain.
 With a tailor-made program, classes are taught by a team of qualified teachers specialized in different subjects.
-Personal academic advice is offered to all students, national and international, at all ages and levels of study.
+Personal academic advice is offered to all students, at all ages and levels of study.

 Academic English is a program that has been developed to allow students to obtain an appropriate and sufficient level of English so that they are able to receive a formal education that is taught in this language.
 The program is adapted to the student’s level and maintains grammar, conversation, and writing as its main pillars.

 Advantages of the American University System